isaac-dev245/systems-leadership/README.md

 The Unix Philosophy emerged from the design of Unix at Bell Labs in the 1970s and was refined over decades by McIlroy, Thompson, Kernighan, Pike, and Raymond, among others.
 Its core tenets:

-**Make each program do one thing well.** To do a new job, build fresh rather than complicate older systems by adding new "features"
+**Make each program do one thing well.** To do a new job, build fresh rather than complicate older systems by adding new "features".

 **Expect the output of every program to become the input to another.** Don't clutter the outputs with trivial information, don't insist on interactive input.